usamahamed/Github-Front-end-Developer-Interview-Questions-And-Answers/javascript-theoretical-interview-Ques.md

 - https://developer.yahoo.com/performance/rules.html#css_top

+# Talk about JavaScript scope chain

+When you execute a JavaScript code (global code or function), the JavaScript engine creates a scope for it, also known as the Execution Context, which first creates a global scope after the page loads, and then each time a function , Will establish a corresponding scope, which formed a scope chain.
+Each scope has a corresponding scope chain, the chain head is the global scope, the chain is the current function scope.
+The role of the scope chain is used to parse the identifier.
+When the function is created (not executed), all the local variables in this and arguments are added to the current scope, and when JavaScript needs to be found Variable X (this process is called variable analysis), it will first from the scope chain chain is the current scope of the search for whether there is X attribute, if not found along the scope chain to continue to find, until the search To the chain header, that is, the global scope chain, still found the variable, then that the code does not exist on the scope of the x variable variable, and throw a reference error (ReferenceError) exception.

+# How to understand the JavaScript prototype chain

+Every object in JavaScript has a prototype property, which we call the prototype, and the prototype value is an object, so it also has its own prototype, so that it is a prototype chain, the chain of the chain is the object, Its prototype is special, the value is null.
+The prototype function is used for object inheritance, and the prototype property of function A is an object.
+When this function is used as a constructor to create an instance, the prototype property of the function is assigned as a prototype to all object instances , Such as we create a new array, the array of methods from the array of inheritance from the prototype.
+When you access a property of the object, the first look for the object itself, find the return; if not found, then continue to find the properties of its prototype object (if not found in fact, along the prototype chain to find up until the root) The As long as there is no coverage, the object prototype properties can be found in all instances, if the entire prototype is not found to return undefined

 ### What is progressive rendering?

 Progressive rendering is the name given to techniques used to improve performance of a webpage (in particular, improve perceived load time) to render content for display as quickly as possible.